 This is why the Government of Tanzania plans to increase rural connection levels to 50% by 2025 and at least 75% by 2033.

 The Rural Energy Board (REB), the Rural Energy Agency (REA), and the Rural Energy Fund (REF) were established to promote, stimulate and facilitate access to modern energy services in rural areas of Tanzania.

-Sources: African Development Bank (AfDB), International Energy Agency (IEA), Oxford Business Group, Rural Energy Agency (REA)
+Sources: African Development Bank (AfDB), International Energy Agency (IEA), Oxford Business Group, Rural Energy Agency (REA), Tanzania Ministry of Energy.